 What was designed to be technology to fix inaccuracies in singing has been used extensively to not only fix inaccuracies but also make bad singers sound good.
 One too many hip hop singles are using too much Auto-Tune in their music.

 The question of Auto-Tune comes back to its need.
 Why would you need to use so much Auto-Tune in the first place?
 Hip-hop fans want original tracks that have not been ‘Auto-Tuned’.
-In fact, only such singles have kept this genre alive.
+In fact, only some of the top 100 singles have kept this genre alive.

 Mix of Genres